-Arnab Goswami case: SC says Indian democracy extraordinarily resilient, can’t deny personal liberty
+Arnab Goswami granted bail by SC in 2018 abetment to suicide case

 Salve urged the Supreme Court to transfer the proceedings, investigate Goswami, and send him to jail if found guilty.
 “Will heavens fall if the man is released,” he asked.
 “Why will you arrest him and then put him in Taloja with hardened criminals?
 This cannot be assumed to be yet another criminal case.
 State [Maharashtra government] is not treating it like that.”

 However, Kapil Sibal, for the Maharashtra government, told the court that intervention at this stage in the case will set a dangerous precedent.
+Advocate Amit Desai, also appearing for the state government said it will have “great ramifications on the administration of the criminal justice system”, if the top court makes an exception in this case.
+Responding to Goswami’s lawyers’ submission that the FIR filed against him does not “disclose an offence”, Desai said that “it will disrupt the entire scheme of criminal justice system”, if bail is granted on those grounds.

 Goswami is currently in judicial custody at the Taloja Central Prison in Navi Mumbai after he was arrested on November 4.